 The unexpected link between the black holes and the thermodynamics has opened up an intriguing new field of research in black hole physics.
 Despite being previously thought to be exclusively Einstein equation solutions, the black holes have been shown to have interesting thermodynamic features that challenge the understanding of the fundamental nature of the universe.
 This paradigm change is made possible by the pivotal Hawking area theorem.
 Hawking was able to confirm the Bekenstein conjecture by establishing a thermodynamic relationship between energy and area \cite{A11,A12,A13,A14}.
 This brings a thermodynamic aspect to these enigmatic astronomical objects.

 Encouraged by empirical findings, including the detection of the gravitational waves, it has been provided a strong evidence of the black hole existence \cite{LIGs,BGRA}.
-Such interesting observations are supported by the images of black holes developed by Event Horizon Telescope (EHT) collaboration groups.
-In 2019, this collaboration made a groundbreaking achievement by releasing the first-ever direct image of a black hole located at the center of the galaxy M87, confirming the shape predicted by the general theory of relativity \cite{A56,B10,A57}.
+Such interesting observations are supported by the image of the black hole developed by Event Horizon Telescope (EHT) collaboration groups.
+In 2019, this collaboration made a groundbreaking achievement by releasing the first-ever direct image of a black hole located at the center of the galaxy M87, confirming the picture predicted by the general theory of relativity \cite{A56,B10,A57}.
 Subsequently, the EHT international collaboration presented another image associated with a supermassive black hole Sgr A$*$ \cite{A58,A59,A60,A61,A62}.
-In 2022, the EHT team provided images of the shadow of this black hole, offering valuable information about the size, the mass, and the rotation parameters.
+In 2022, the EHT team provided images of the shadow of this black hole, offering valuable information about the size, the mass, and the rotation parameter.
 This image could provide data on the black hole shape.